Native Son (play): Versions

 The 1941 adaptation of the novel was revised in 1978 for the dedication of the Paul Green Theatre at the University of North Carolina at Chapel Hill.
-The script by Green and Wright was adapted again in 2006 by Cheryl West for Seattle's Initman Theatre, however, she withdrew the right to perform it prior to the play's opening.
+The script by Green and Wright was adapted again in 2006 by Cheryl West for Seattle's Intiman Theatre, however, she withdrew the right to perform it prior to the play's opening.
 An adaptation by director Kent Gash was presented in its stead.
 A later adaptation, not based on the Green-Wright script, was written by Nambi E. Kelley in 2016 for a joint production from American Blues Theater and Court Theatre in Chicago.